Love them or hate them, performance reviews are here to stay — but they don’t have to be painful

 Empower your employees to take control over their own performance

 Consider giving your employees authority over their own SMART objectives.
 Ask them what motivates them, and what restricts their performance.
-In your performance reviews, make it clear that your employees are important to the growth of the business, and they are in charge of their role.
+In your performance reviews, make it clear that your employees are important to the growth of the business, and they are in charge of their role and their career progression.
 Eventually, employees will demonstrate greater pride and confidence in their work, and they’ll feel better able to take the driver’s seat during performance discussions.

-Make use of a performance review software to facilitate the whole process
+Make use of performance review software to facilitate the whole process

-Regular performance discussions might be a significantly more useful and evolved form of the old-fashioned performance review of yesteryear, but they do require a lot of tracking and organising.
-For a busy organisation, this can pose a problem, particularly if the software and tools they have in place don’t complement this way of doing things.
+The principles of continuous performance management (regular performance reviews and frequent feedback) have been proven to increase employee engagement and productivity, but they require the right tools to work effectively.
+For a busy organisation, this can pose a problem, particularly if the software and tools they have in place don’t support this way of doing things.

-If you’re looking to revolutionise your performance management system, get in touch with our friendly team at Clear Review.
-Book a performance management software demo and we’ll show you how we can help you improve your existing HR processes.
+If you’re looking to revolutionise your performance management system, get in touch with our friendly team at Clear Review and book a performance management software demo.